Is it Autism Friendly?

 Waiting - Score 1 out of 1

-Waiting is something that can be really tricky for Autistic people, and this is another area that Aulani scores reasonably well because of a few universal design elements.
+Waiting is something that can be really tricky for Autistic people, and this is another area that Aulani scores reasonably well in because of a few universal design elements.
 The first is mobile check-in.
 Disney allows you to check-in to your room on the app in advance of your stay.
 You will receive a notification to your mobile phone when your room is ready.
 This means you just need to drop by the front desk to pick up your key.
 If you have a Magic Band+ from a Disney park visit, you can now skip the front desk and use this to open your room.
 The accompanying photo shows how Bear waited during check-in (not at all difficult!).

 Another tool you can use to cut down on waiting around the resort is the ability to mobile order food.
 Instead of waiting in line to order your food, in some dining locations there is the option to order and pay on the app and you will be notified when your order is ready for collection.